monopolyroku/monopolyroku/README.md

-# Hi there, my name is Colin! 😄🌠
+# I m Colin frfrfr
 Hello there, thank you for visiting.
 I use my github as an archive for coding projects and wtv.

 ## Software skillsets 🛠️